Childhood Trauma Therapist Near Me | Trauma Counseling

 In DBT, the main focus of therapy is acceptance of painful experiences, and then goal orientation to achieve a behavioral modification through a step-by-step process.
 A therapist may help you recognize your negative inner thoughts about past traumas and then devise a therapeutic plan for behavioral change.
 This behavioral modification is designed to result in a desensitization to past trauma.

-f) Prolonged exposure therapy
+f) Prolonged Exposure Therapy

 Prolonged exposure therapy is designed to desensitize individuals to traumatic memories and painful emotions associated with past traumas.
 In prolonged exposure therapy, you may be asked to tell the story related to the traumatic incident again and again.